French brig Lodi: West Indies

-Still under Guien's command, between 19 June and 13 September 1802, she sailed from Livorno to Cap-François, in the West Indies, via Malaga and Cadiz.
+Still under Guien's command, between 19 June and 13 September 1802, she sailed from Livorno to Cap-François via Malaga and Cadiz.
 She was escorting 13 vessels that were carrying 2,270 men of the Polish Legions.
-Although Napoleon wanted to put down the Haitian Revolution, he had no wish to deplete his main French army any more than he had to.

 On 3 November 1802 Lodi was under the command of Lieutenant de vaisseau Lafosse.
-General Willaumez sent a letter to General Pierre Quantin, who was besieged at Saint-Marc, apologizing that he, Willaumez, could not spare any other vessels.
-At the same time, Willaumez instructed Lafosse to gather all the schooners that the captain of port Léogâne could assemble and escort them to Saint-Marc.
-There he was to put them at Quantin's disposal for the evacuation of the French in the town.
+Admiral Jean-Baptiste Philibert Willaumez sent a letter to General Pierre Quantin, who was besieged at Saint-Marc, apologizing that he could not spare any other vessels.
+At the same time, Willaumez instructed Lafosse to gather all the schooners that the captain of Léogâne could assemble and escort them to Saint-Marc.
+There he was to put them at Quantin's disposal for the evacuation of the French population in the town.
 Once the schooners were loaded, he was to escort them to Port-au-Prince.

 Lodi returned to on 13 December.
 At some point Lieutenant de vaisseau M. Pierre Isaac Taupier replaced Lafosse.
 Willaumez then sent her to take up a station below Fort Bizoton.
 Next, he had Lodi take 100 men to Léogâne, to clear the rebels from the shore front.
 Lodi arrived too late to do anything immediately, but with the arrival of further reinforcements, the rebels were dispersed.

-General Rochambeau, the French commander-in-chief in Haiti, wrote a letter on 15 January 1803 requesting a promotion for Taupier, commander of Lodi, and two other naval commanders, in part for their services at Léogâne.
+General Donatien de Rochambeau, the French commander-in-chief in Saint-Domingue, wrote a letter on 15 January 1803 requesting a promotion for Taupier, commander of Lodi, and two other naval commanders, in part for their services at Léogâne.
 The announcement of Taupier's promotion to Capitaine de frégate appeared on 26 May 1803.
 On 18 May, Lodi succeeded in intercepting three barges and 50 men between Arcahaie and Léogâne.
 The air was too calm for Lodi to be able to capture the barges, but through cannon fire she was able to force them ashore near Grand-Goâve.